 I signed up for the SCGA outing at Rolling Hills Country Club.
 This is the first year they’ve done one here, so it seemed like a prime opportunity to visit the course.
 Also, it seems the course will be undergoing a major renovation soon at the hands of David McLay Kidd (Bandon Dunes), so it may have a drastically different look in another year or two.
 Of course, then I’ll want to come back and play it again to see the changes that were made!

 As it is now, Rolling Hills is a great old course.
 It’s a Ted Robinson, Sr. design from the era where he did a number of Southern California courses with a similar look and feel.
-Porter Valley and Sunset Hills come to mind as very comparable tracks, but I found Rolling Hills to be the best in this bunch I’ve played so far (by a mile, I might add).
+Many other old school Los Angeles area private clubs come to mind as very comparable tracks, but I found Rolling Hills to be the best in this bunch I’ve played so far (by a mile, I might add).

 The 1st and 2nd holes are one one side of the street along with the clubhouse, pro shop and minimal practice area (the range is only 130 yards deep).
 Then the 3rd and 18th holes are in another section across the street.
 Across another street is the rest of the course heading out and then back again.

 There are very few flat lies on the course with most holes playing uphill, downhill or along the side of a hill.
 The greens are relatively small and some angles are narrow, but it definitely felt more “fair” and open from the tees than Sunset Hills did last week.